-If you’ve been accepted into a master’s level or certificate program at Bethel, you can apply for financial aid.
+You can apply for financial aid while you're applying for admission to the Seminary, but your aid eligibility won't be determined until you're accepted into a program.
 Applying for aid is a process you’ll go through each year you’re a student here.

 The Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for government education loans.
 Here's what you should do:

 The FAFSA for the 2017-2018 academic year is available beginning October 1, 2016 and requires information from your 2015 Federal Income Tax Return.

 If you have never completed a FAFSA before, you will be required to create an FSA ID.
 Students are required to use a FSA ID, made up of a username and password, to access certain U.S. Department of Education websites.
 Your FSA ID is used to confirm your identity when accessing your financial aid information and electronically signing your federal student aid documents.
 Please create your FSA ID before you start the FAFSA.

 Once you have an FSA ID you can complete and submit your FAFSA.
 Please make sure to select the right school year for your application.

 2017-2018 School Year is from August 28, 2017 - August 17, 2018